 15. related:

-The ‘related:‘ search operator can be used to find web pages that are similar to a specific website or deal with similar topics.
+The ‘related:‘ search operator can be used to find web pages that deal with similar topics.
 Take a look at the following examples:

 16. filetype: or ext:

-There is a handy search operator that lets you restrict Google search results to those that contain a certain file type for a specific topic.
+This handy search operator lets you restrict Google search results to those containing a certain file type for a specific topic.
 You can use ‘filetype:‘ or ‘ext:‘ for that.
 Try the following examples:

 The file types might include: